 Not only do both these cards offer great perks, but they offer a really compelling return on everyday spend.

-Specifically the Citi Prestige Card offers the following bonus categories:
+Specifically, the Citi Prestige Card offers the following bonus categories:

-- 2x points on dining at restaurants and entertainment
+- 2x points on hotels & cruises

 - 1x point for all other purchases

-- 3x points on gas
+- 3x points on air travel, gas stations, hotels, supermarkets and dining

 - 1x point on all other purchases